-Darkswoon is an electronic shoegaze band from Portland, OR.
-Originating as the bedroom project and primary creative outlet of Jana Cushman, Darkswoon has since evolved into an energetic trio, with Cushman crooning on vocals and guitar, Rachel Ellis stacking the electronic backbone of danceable beats and haunting synth lines, and all of it punctuated by the intelligent, rhythmic bass lines of Andrew Michael Potter.
-The band evokes old school goth and post punk of early 4AD label darlings, but maintains a modern edge and originality.
+Darkswoon is an electronic shoegaze band from Portland, OR with elemental post-punk roots, and musical moments bordering on dream pop to darkwave.
+Originating as the bedroom project and primary creative outlet of composer Jana Cushman, Darkswoon has since evolved into an energetic trio, with Cushman crooning on vocals and guitar, Rachel Ellis stacking the electronic backbone of danceable beats and haunting synth lines, and all of it punctuated by the intelligent, rhythmic bass lines of Andrew Michael Potter.
+The band evokes old school goth and post-punk of early 4AD label darlings, but maintains a modern edge and originality.

-Their first full length album was released February 9th 2019 on Icy Cold Records, an independent label in cooperation with Manic Depression Records.
-The band can be heard on the soundtrack for the newly released indie film ‘My Summer As A Goth’ which is currently touring in the film festival circuit (Santa Fe Film Festival, Kansas City FilmFest International, Tomorrow’s Ghosts Festival/Whitby).
-Cushman also composed the original filmscore.
+Their first full length album, ‘Bind’, was released earlier this year on Icy Cold Records, an independent label in cooperation with Manic Depression Records, and just saw it’s first pressing onto a limited edition vinyl.
+The album continues to collect badges of approval and gain radio time internationally.
+Darkswoon can also be heard on the soundtrack for ‘My Summer As A Goth” which is currently touring the film festival circuit worldwide

 "The latest album from this Portland band led by Jana Cushman is a fine set of goth-tinged post-punk and dream-pop combining atmospheric guitars and haunting synths with ethereal vocals and hypnotic song hooks." - Don Yates, KEXP